CETC-AIoT/CETC-AIoT.github.io/README.md

-# Fmobile
+# CETC & AIoT 2023
-The webside of Fmobile
+The webside of CETC & AIoT 2023.